menchelab/cartoGRAPHs_app/README.md

-# cartoGRAPHs_app
+# cartoGRAPHs application

-A webbased network visualization framework complementing the manuscript "cartoGRAPHs - A Framework for Interpretable Network Visualizations".
+This repository is part of the project *menchelab/cartoGRAPHs*.
+It is a webbased network visualization framework complementing the manuscript "cartoGRAPHs - A Framework for Interpretable Network Visualizations".

 <p>&nbsp;</p>